Buying Diamonds • Diamond Quality Chart • Diamond Carat • 4Cs

 Carat weight: the least important “c” when evaluating diamond quality is the weight of the stone.
 It is our belief that a high quality diamond will be beautiful no matter how big it is.
 Thus the size of the diamond is entirely personal preference, and will not impact the brilliance of the stone.
 It should be noted that for many people the size of the diamond is the most important factor when buying a ring.
 We consider any diamond over ½ct to be sizeable.
 Over 1ct is considered a large diamond, and over 2cts is considered a very rare diamond.

-Recently I worked with a gentleman who wanted a perfect diamond for their fiancée, so he purchased a .33ct round diamond that was GIA certified as flawless and D color with excellent cut.
+Recently I worked with a gentleman who wanted a perfect diamond for his fiancée, so he purchased a .33ct round diamond that was GIA certified as flawless and D color with excellent cut.
 The price of this diamond was comparable to a round .50ct G SI1, or even a .75ct I SI2.
 The diamond he chose has that rare blue-white look he wanted, but the .75ct I SI2 would have had a bigger look on the hand.
 Again, the size really is a matter of personal preference, as both diamonds would be gorgeous in their own right.

 On the opposite end of the spectrum we frequently work with clients who want a 1ct diamond with a fairly strict budget.
 If the client is open to different shapes we can find a diamond in an oval or cushion shape that has large dimensions with less weight: thus the client gets a bigger look and pays less.
 If they want a round diamond we will usually hunt down a well cut SI2 in the I-J color range that has a faint blue fluorescence.
 The result is a gorgeous diamond at a reduced cost.